graziano-giuliani/CHyM-roff/README.md

 $$\frac{\partial A}{\partial t} + \frac{\partial q}{\partial x} = q_c$$

-the river discharge $Q$ can be computed by time integration with a configurable timestep as a fraction ($step$ in chymroff namelist) of the input runoff data time step ($dstep$ in the chymroff namelist). $q_c$ is the water per length unit sourced from the input runoff.
+can be used to compute the river discharge $Q$ by time integration with a configurable timestep as a fraction ($step$ in chymroff namelist) of the input runoff data time step ($dstep$ in the chymroff namelist). $q_c$ is the water per length unit sourced from the input runoff.

 $$Q = q A(x,t)$$